 The bones stuck out that much after only 35 minutes in a foil barge.
 I think this is absolute proof that the 3-2-1 method is entirely too long on all three numbers.

 Like I always say, the bones know.
 Don’t watch the clock.
 And you don’t even need to watch the thermometer.
 Just watch the bones.
 When they stick out this much, the ribs are done.

 Here’s one more shot of those clean, white bones after I took the ribs out of the foil and set them on the side with no heat as I wanted the butter/pumpkin butter to thicken a bit before I served:

-Also, DO NOT throw away the butter/pumpkin butter concoction:
+DO NOT throw away the pumpkin butter sauce:

 This gooey mess is a flavor bomb waiting to blow: